 Child Abuse: Child abuse, including emotional, physical, and psychological violence and neglect, continued to be serious problems.
 Media outlets reported several severe cases of abuse or neglect in family homes, foster care, and child welfare institutions.
 The government has not established a mechanism to identify and treat abused and neglected children and their families.

-Early and Forced Marriage: The legal age of marriage is 18 for both men and women, but the law permits minors as young as 16 to marry under certain circumstances.
+Child, Early, and Forced Marriage: The legal age of marriage is 18 for both men and women, but the law permits minors as young as 16 to marry under certain circumstances.
 Illegal child marriage was reportedly common in certain social groups, particularly among some Romani communities.
-Media outlets and NGOs reported cases of Romani girls as young as 11 being sold into marriage by their families.
+NGOs reported cases of Romani girls as young as 11 being sold into marriage by their families.
 Child protection authorities and police did not always intervene in such cases.
 There were no public policies to discourage child marriage.

-Sexual Exploitation of Children: The law provides one- to 10-year prison sentences for persons convicted of sexual acts with minors, depending on the circumstances and the child’s age.
-Sexual intercourse with a minor who is 13 to 15 years of age is punishable by a one- to five-year prison sentence.
-Sexual intercourse with a person younger than 13 is punishable by a two- to seven-year prison sentence and deprivation of some rights.
+Sexual Exploitation of Children: The law provides one- to 12-year prison sentences for persons convicted of sexual acts with minors, depending on the circumstances and the child’s age.
+Sexual intercourse with a minor who is 14 to 16 years of age is punishable by a one- to five-year prison sentence.
+Sexual intercourse with a person younger than 14 is punishable by a two- to nine-year prison sentence and deprivation of some rights.
 The law also criminalizes sexual corruption of minors (which includes subjecting minors to sexual acts other than intercourse or forcing minors to perform such acts), luring minors for sexual purposes or child prostitution, and trafficking in minors.
-Pimping and pandering that involve minors increase sentences by one-half.
+Pimping and pandering that involve minors increases sentences by one-half.
 The law allows authorities to maintain a registry of individuals who had committed sexual offenses against or exploited adults and children.
-As of September the register was not operational.

 Child pornography is a separate offense and carries a sentence, depending on the circumstances, of up to seven years’ imprisonment, which may be increased by one-third if the perpetrator was a family member or someone in whose care the child was entrusted or if the life of the child victim was endangered.